LowLevelEnthusiast/fake-keyboard-sound/README.md

 6. Matching audio samples are played whenever keys are pressed.

 The privilege drop ensures that only the device discovery phase requires elevated access.

+## Security

+The application only uses elevated privileges to discover and open input devices.

+Once the selected keyboard has been opened, root privileges are immediately dropped and the remainder of the application runs as the invoking user.

 ## Dependencies